-Usually, in the organization, the job of the pre-print of the goods receipt note is of the store’s department.
-Hence the management should properly train them in terms of what all is required to be included in the goods receipt note.
+Usually, in the organization, the pre-print of the goods receipt note is of the store’s department.
+Hence the management should properly train them in terms of what is required to be included in the goods receipt note.
 The following list is prepared on the important things to be included in GRN:

 - The top of the GRN shows the name of the supplier of the goods.

-- It is followed by the date and time of the issue and date and time of receipt of the goods by the store’s department.
+- It is followed by the date and time of the issue and date and time of receipt of the store’s department’s goods.

-- The proper address of the place where the goods are supposed to be transported and the place where the goods are supposed to be delivered along with the proper PIN code.
+- The proper address of the place where the goods are supposed to be transported and where the goods are supposed to be delivered along with the proper PIN code.

-- The description of the goods getting transported along with the quantity of each kind of product, the rate and the price of the goods.
+- The description of the goods getting transported and the quantity of each kind of product, the rate, and the price of the goods.

-- The end of the GRN is done by the signature and name of the authorized personnel, of both the supplier as well as the store manager and the clerk who is supposed to receive the goods.
+- The end of the GRN is done by the signature and name of the authorized personnel of both the supplier and the store manager and the clerk who is supposed to receive the goods.

 Process of GRN